 How To Relieve Itchy Skin

 When dealing with an itch, you want it gone as soon as possible.
 To help you get relief, here are a few things you can do.

 The cure for your itchy skin mostly depends on what’s causing it, but there are countless ways to get relief that goes beyond a temporary scratch.

 Moisturizing your skin works best for itching caused by dry skin.
-But it can also be extremely effective in preventing irritation, soothing bug bites, and keeping rashes or other conditions, like eczema, from getting worse.
+But it can also be extremely effective in preventing irritation, soothing bug bites, and keeping rashes or other conditions from getting worse.

 Try Colloidal Oatmeal

 Colloidal oatmeal works to lock moisture into your skin and allow it to rehydrate.
 If you live with a skin condition like eczema, this helps reduce symptoms and calm itching while softening skin.